prakashSidd18/elevator_sim/README.md

 7. Repeat from Step 3 until call queue is not empty and all calls on the global stack are not executed
 8. If done, display the final order of floors visited

+### Assumptions
+1. Elevator has unlimited capacity.
+2. Elevator remains static once it reaches a floor for `t=5secs.` (configurable) for either boarding or de-boarding.
+The destination call is made within this time period.
+This can be changed by changing the `static` parameter in the elevator class.
+3. Elevator moves with a constant speed of `1 floor per second`.
+This can also be configured by changing the `speed` parameter in the elevator class.
+4. The current floors are updated as the elevator moves.
+This can be changed by setting the `update_floor_if_moving` to `False` to prioritize calls made by floors nearby last visited floor.

 ### Scheduling